Automotive design: Graphic design

 The design team also develops graphics for items, such as badges, decals, dials, switches, kick or tread strips, or liveries.

 Computer-Aided Design and Class-A development

-The sketches and rendering are transformed into 3D digital surface modeling and rendering for real-time evaluation with Math data in initial stages.
-During the development process succeeding phases will require the 3D model fully developed to meet the aesthetic requirements of a designer and well as all engineering and manufacturing requirements.
+The sketches and rendering are transformed into 3D digital surface modeling and rendering for real-time evaluation with Math data in the initial stages.
+During the development process succeeding phases will require the 3D model fully developed to meet the aesthetic requirements of a designer as well as all engineering and manufacturing requirements.
 The fully developed CAS digital model will be re-developed for manufacturing meeting the Class-A surface standards that involve both technical as well as aesthetics.
-This data will be further developed by a Product Engineering team.
+A Product Engineering team will further develop this data.
 These modelers usually have a background in industrial design or sometimes tooling engineering in the case of some Class-A modelers.
 Autodesk Alias and ICEM Surf are the two most widely used software tools for Class-A development.
+Uniform surface continuity is critical to ensure Class-A surface standards.
+The continuity of the areas is between the quality grades G0 through G3, with G3 guaranteeing the cleanest patch-to-patch transitions.